 In line with our vision to lead, create and shape the trend of tech-savvy products, we believe that ensuring customer satisfaction is key to achieve this vision and ensure our business sustainability.
-We sell mainly to retailers and also via e-commerce marketplaces.
+We sell primarily to retailers as well as via e-commerce marketplaces.
 Our strategies towards customer satisfaction are as follows: